platformsh/template-builder/templates/python3/files/README.md

-# Platform.sh Python 3 minimal example
+# Platform.sh Python # minimal example

-This project provides a starter kit for minimal Python 3 projects hosted on Platform.sh.
-Multiple Python 3 [versions](https://docs.platform.sh/languages/python.html#supported-versions) are supported.
+This project provides a starter kit for minimal Python # projects hosted on Platform.sh.
 It is primarily an example, although could be used as the starting point for a real project.

 Notice specifically the `server.py` where we read some of the environment variables and configure the App to connect to the correct database and to a redis instance.